xcomfan/xcomfan.github.io/python/sort_me/flask_app_for_docker.md

 ### Define a Multi Container Docker Application

-Because we are defining a multi container Docker applications that could potentially grow to include many more services, its worthwhile to re-arrance the folder structure of our project.
+Because we are defining a multi container Docker applications that could potentially grow to include many more services, its worthwhile to re-arrange the folder structure of our project.
 We will create a new subfolder called `web` in the root of the project where all the files related to our Flask web service will live.
 The virtual environment directory belongs to this new subfolder because other services might be implemented in a different language such as Jva or C++.

 You can't just move the virtual environment folder as that would break the script in the virtual environment.
 You need to deactivate the environment remove the directory and create a new one.